Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Introduction

-We propose a nonstoquastic catalyst for BQA of the $p$-spin model and investigate the order of phase transitions in both stoquastic and nonstoquastic cases.
-To this end, we analyzed the energy potential at semiclassical limit, following various QA studies \cite{farhi2002quantum1,farhi2002quantum2,schaller2010role,boixo2016computational,muthukrishnan2016tunneling,susa2017relation}.
-A previous study \cite{susa2017relation} showed that, for standard QA of the $p$-spin model with the nonstoquastic catalyst, the semiclassical analysis significantly predicts the location and order of the phase transition and agrees with the full quantum statistical-mechanical calculations \cite{seki2012quantum}.
-Hence, the semiclassical analysis will be effective for in the current problem.
-We conclude that the first-order phase transition appearing in the stoquastic case can reduce to second order by introducing our nonstoquastic catalyst for specific cases.
-We also studied the trace-norm distance between the semiclassical spin-coherent state and true ground state for a finite-size system.
-We obtained a similar result to that reported in a previous study \cite{susa2017relation}, namely, when the Hamiltonian is stoquastic, the semiclassical spin-coherent state well approximates the exact ground state except for a point of the first-order phase transition.
-However when the Hamiltonian is nonstoquastic and the phase transition is second order, the system deviates from the semiclassical state.
+In this paper, we study the effect of a nonstoquastic catalyst in BQA described by the spin-1 operators.
+Here, we consider the $p$-spin model and propose a nonstoquastic catalyst to change the order of the phase transition.
+In order to analyze the phase transitions in stoquastic and nonstoquastic cases, we calculate the energy potential with the semiclassical approximation as in various QA studies \cite{farhi2002quantum1,farhi2002quantum2,schaller2010role,boixo2016computational,muthukrishnan2016tunneling,susa2017relation}.
+A previous study \cite{susa2017relation} showed that, for standard QA of the $p$-spin model with the nonstoquastic catalyst, the semiclassical analysis significantly predicts the location and order of the phase transitions, and agrees with the full quantum statistical-mechanical calculations \cite{seki2012quantum}.
+Thus, the semiclassical analysis will also be practical for the current problem.
+We show that the proposed nonstoquastic catalyst is effective for changing the first-order phase transition, which appears in the stoquastic case, to the second-order one.
+To support the argument of the semiclassical analysis, we study the exact ground state and the minimum energy gap in a finite-size system by diagonalizing the Hamiltonian.
+We confirm that the instantaneous ground state obtained in the semiclassical analysis approximates the exact instantaneous ground state well.
+We also show that, as the system size increases, the minimum energy gap decreases exponentially in the stoquastic case and decreases polynomially in the nonstoquastic case.

 This paper is organized as follows.
 In Sec. \ref{sec:2}, we introduce the spin formulation of BQA.
-In Sec. \ref{sec:3}, we formulate the Hamiltonian of the $p$-spin model and present our nonstoquastic catalyst.
-In Sec. \ref{sec:4}, we calculate the semiclassical potential and order parameter for investigating the order of the phase transition.
-We also discuss the evaluation of the trace-norm distance.
-We summarize this paper in Sec. \ref{sec:5}.
-We provide an additional analysis and details of certain calculations in the Appendixes.
+In Sec. \ref{sec:3}, we formulate the Hamiltonian of the $p$-spin model and propose a nonstoquastic catalyst for BQA.
+In Sec. \ref{sec:4}, we calculate the semiclassical potential and the order parameters to investigate the order of the phase transitions.
+In Sec. \ref{sec:5}, we discuss the effect of the proposed nonstoquastic catalyst in a finite-size system.
+We summarize this paper in Sec. \ref{sec:6}.
+In Appendix \ref{app:A}, we discuss an implementation of BQA with the NV centers in diamonds.
+We provide additional analyses and details of certain calculations in Appendixes \ref{app:B} and \ref{app:C}, respectively.